Article by Craig Hamilton-Parker asking what does the afterlife look like?

 Reports given us by NDE subjects and ancient and modern seers tell us that the world of the afterlife is like our own world but that certain things we take for granted are fundamentally different.
-What follows now is a composite of these ideas, to give you an on overview of the world you will experience.
-I have touched upon some of these subject in other places throughout the book but here is a simple summary, together with some additional information:
+What follows now is a composite of these ideas, to give you an overview of the world you will experience.
+I have touched upon some of these subjects in other places throughout the book but here is a simple summary, together with some more information:

 Light in the Afterlife

 Compared to the light of heaven, the sun of our world appears dark.
 In our reality, our sun produces light by nuclear reaction.
-Our sun’s spiritual equivalent in the afterlife is the light of love.
-According to Swedenborg, what the spirit people perceive as the Sun is in fact the light of God.
-There, the sun is the radiance of love, whereas the moon is the radiance of faith.
+Our sun’s spiritual equal in the afterlife is the light of love.
+According to Swedenborg, what the spirit people perceive as the Sun is, in fact, the light of God.
+There, the sun is the radiance of love, because the moon is the radiance of faith.

-Some mediums say that there is no sun the spirit world.
-There is eternal day, as everything radiates its own light so that there is no need of a sun.
+Some mediums say that there is no Sun the spirit world.
+There is an eternal day, as everything radiates its own light so that there is no need of a sun.
 It is an incandescent world.
 Sometimes the light darkens for a time so that those that still need to sleep may do so.
 In the higher realms of the afterlife all is light, so there is no distinction between light and dark, day or night.
 In the nether regions, darkness prevails and the light of the higher planes is intolerable to those that shun the light of love.